 6₹47,800₹1,974₹2,390₹416₹47,384

 The Golden Rule: If you cannot afford to buy it with cash today, do not put it on a credit card.
-The minimum due exists to protect the bank’s profits—not your wallet.

 How CIBIL calculates your score: